Angelmmc/api-rest-test/README.md

 ## Usage

-Use the route http://localhost:5000/saludo in your REST client software.
+Use the route http://localhost:5000/saludo in your REST client.
 Test the different responses by switching the HTTP method between GET, POST, PUT and DELETE.
 For POST and PUT requests, make sure to include a JSON body with the key "name" to properly test the response.

 ## License
 Distributed under the MIT License.
 See LICENSE for more information.